 Table 1.
-Forlab filters features.
+Features of Forlab filters.

-Both systems are able to acquire fluorescence and reflectance spectra with the laser switched on or off respectively.
-Fluorescence data can be processed to obtain fluorescence and false colour images useful for a material mapping.
-Active reflectance measurements are based on elastic back-scattering of the incident light collected from the analysed surface at the daylight or under a specific white light source.
+Both systems are able to acquire fluorescence and reflectance spectra with the laser switched on or off, respectively.
+Fluorescence data can be processed to obtain fluorescence and false colour images for material mapping.
+Active reflectance measurements are based on elastic backscattering of the incident light collected from the analysed surface in daylight or under a specific white light source.

 Materials

-In this work several different materials, laboratory samples and real artworks, have been used to calibrate and to test the instruments in order to evaluate a correction algorithm.
-For the intercalibration of the two instruments, materials characterized by known fluorescence spectra, which cover the entire range between 270 and 700 nm, have been selected.
-In particular, solutions of phenylalanine (0.1 M), 4,6-diamidino-2-phenylindole (DAPI, 5 mg/ml) and a mix of aminoacids (tyrosine 0.017 M, tryptophan 0.018 M and phenylalanine 0.1 M), which are also responsible of proteins fluorescence in organic media in paintings [22], have been prepared and their fluorescence spectra excited at 266 nm are presented in Figure 1.
+Several different materials, including laboratory samples and real artworks, were used to calibrate and test the instruments in order to evaluate the correction algorithm.
+For the intercalibration of the two instruments, materials characterised by known fluorescence spectra covering the entire range between 270 and 700 nm were selected.
+In particular, solutions of phenylalanine (0.1 M), 4’, 6-diamidino-2-phenylindole (DAPI, 5 mg/ml) and a mix of amino acids (tyrosine 0.017 M, tryptophan 0.018 M and phenylalanine 0.1 M), which are also responsible for protein fluorescence in organic media in paintings [22], were prepared, and their fluorescence spectra excited at 266 nm are presented in Figure 1.

-Furthermore, a reference model (Figure 2, left) simulating some real case studies was selected, mimicking a sample that can be encountered during on field campaign.
+Additionally, a reference model (Figure 2, left) simulating some real case studies was selected to mimic a sample that might be encountered during a field campaign.
 The sample was a Carrara marble tile divided into six sections:

 S1) Marble;